axibase/atsd/rule-engine/notifications/hipchat.md

 * The rule creates new windows when new commands are received by the database.

 It can take a few seconds for the first commands to arrive and to trigger notifications.
-You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.
+Refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

 ## Examples